 Canada has been a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC") since 1992.
 Since its inception, the UNFCCC has instigated numerous policy experiments with respect to climate governance.
 On April 22, 2016, 197 countries signed the Paris Agreement, committing to prevent global temperatures from rising more than 2° Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius.
-As of February 1, 2018, 174 of the 197 parties to the convention have ratified the Paris Agreement.
+As of December 23, 2019, 187 of the 197 parties to the convention have ratified the Paris Agreement.
+In December 2018, the United Nations annual Conference of the Parties took place in Madrid, Spain.
+The Conference concluded with the attendees delaying decisions about a prospective carbon market and emissions cuts until the next climate conference in Glasgow in 2020.
+However, the European Union reached an agreement about "The European Green New Deal" that aims to lower emissions to zero by 2050.

 Following the Paris Agreement and its ratification in Canada, the Government of Canada pledged to cut its emissions by 30% from 2005 levels by 2030.
 Further, on December 9, 2016, the Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change (the "Framework").
 The Framework provided for a carbon-pricing strategy, with a carbon tax starting at \$10/tonne, increasing annually until it reaches \$50/tonne in 2022.
-A draft legislative proposal for the federal carbon pricing system was released on January 15, 2018.
-This system would apply in provinces and territories that request it and in those that do not have a carbon pricing system in place that meets the federal standards in 2018.
-Four provinces currently have carbon pricing systems in place that would meet federal requirements (Alberta, British Columbia, Ontario and Quebec).
-The federal government will accept comments on the draft legislative proposals to implement the federal carbon pricing system until February 12, 2018.
+This system applies in provinces and territories that request it and in those that do not have a carbon pricing system in place that meets the federal standards.
+On June 21, 2018, the federal government enacted the Greenhouse Gas Pollution Pricing Act (the "GGPPA"), which came into force on January 1, 2019.
+This regime has two parts: an emissions trading system for large industry and a regulatory fuel charge imposing an initial price of \$20/tonne of GHG emissions.
+Under current federal plans, this price will escalate by \$10 per year until it reaches a price of \$50/tonne in 2022.
+Starting April 1, 2020, the minimum price permissible under the GGPPA is \$30/tonne of GHG emissions.